Huawei's side businesses keep it all in the family

 WINING AND DINING

-Ren Ping is also president of Shanghai Mossel Trade Co., Ltd, a subsidiary where Ren Zhengfei's wife also works, according to Chinese company registration records.
-Named after Mossel Bay in South Africa, the company sells imported foods from around the world including Huawei-labeled wines, premium beef and fine rice, according to its website.
+Ren Ping is also president of Shanghai Mossel Trade, a subsidiary where Ren Zhengfei's wife also works, according to Chinese company registration records.
+Named after Mossel Bay in South Africa, the company sells imported foods from around the world including Huawei-labelled wines, premium beef and fine rice, according to its website.

+Most of its patrons are internal, though Mossel's e-commerce platform and brick-and-mortar stores on Huawei campuses are open to outside customers too.

+Analysis: Huawei badly needs the Chinese government, tech rivals to back its OS plans

 Some employees told Reuters they found the Mossel goods too pricey, though others said they liked its high-quality selection of wines and foods from around the world - and that the Huawei logo on the products make for good corporate gifts.